KMMBridgeKMMBridge SPM Quick Start

 sharedlib-breeds = { module = "[your GROUP]:breeds-android-debug", version.ref = "sharedlib" }

 Find sharedlib = on line 24.
 This is the version of your KMP library.
-Right now, that should be set to 0.1.1, but when you make future builds, this is what you’ll update.
+Right now, that should be whatever you set your build’s LIBRARY_VERSION Gradle property value to.

 sharedlib = "0.1.1"

-If all is configured correct, reload Gradle, and run the app!
+If all is configured correctly, reload Gradle, and run the app!

 Publishing to a different repo